CASE MANAGER, PHOENIX CENTRE FOR YOUTH

 - Liaise with other agencies on behalf of youth and programs and participate in community committees, projects, or activities as appropriate.

 - Complete and maintain records, assessments, daily statistics, and files, and ensure confidentiality is protected.

-- Contribute to tasks such as answering the door and phone, cleaning, supporting practicum students and providing guidance to volunteers when on-site, and accepting and sorting donations.
+- Contribute to tasks such as answering the door and phone, cleaning, supporting students and providing guidance to volunteers when on site, and accepting and sorting of donations.